8 Shocking Facts About Crime

 3. Crime Rates Vary Vastly With Geography

 Perhaps we’re hammering this point a bit, but it bears repeating.
 National crime rates do not affect everyone — or every place — equally.
 Some places in the United States enjoy a very low rate of both violent and property crime, while others seem to endure the most of its unpleasantness.
+New Hampshire, Maine and Idaho can brag with the titles of the safest states in America, while New Mexico, Arkansas and Louisiana are viewed as the most dangerous states to live in.
+Crime rates vary with factors like population density and a place’s economic situation.
+Some of the most peaceful and safe states to live in are in the northeast.

 There are even some twists to this narrative, though.
 While it is often believed cities are less safe than suburban and rural areas, there is convincing evidence that city life may actually be safer.
 When you weigh all the dangers together, it appears being closer to other people could contribute to an overall increase in safety.